 - Rub with the cloth in careful circular movements over the surfaces of your resin work-piece to be polished.
 You should apply light pressure.
 But don’t be surprised if you notice a visible effect only after some time.
 It may take a little longer until the surface you are working on finally reaches the desired gloss.

 - You will need a wooden block or a similarly hard and angular object for polishing straight surfaces or edges: Wrap the cloth around the wooden block and polish every corner to a high gloss.

 Tip 1: After a few minutes of patient polishing, doubts often arise as to whether the surface will ever have the desired shine.
 It is not uncommon, however, that the matt appearance of an epoxy resin surface is actually only due to residues of the polishing paste on the epoxy resin.
 If, on the other hand, you regularly wipe off these polishing residues with a soft, clean cloth, you will always be able to keep a close eye on the progress of polishing.

 Tip 2: Make absolutely sure that only colourless polishing paste is used for polishing cast resin workpieces.
 Other products may leave coloured deposits on the surfaces, which are very difficult and time-consuming to remove.

 Polishing epoxy resin, like all other steps, is actually an indispensable part of working with epoxy resin in various projects.
 Only with careful polishing can the shine be created that turns a nice craft idea into a true work of art.
 But this only works if you lay the foundation for a perfectly polished resin surface by sanding (with different degrees of grain size) before the actual polishing.
-If unsightly sanding marks are not removed carefully enough during this preliminary work, even the final polishing cannot produce the desired surface quality.
+If unsightly sanding marks are not removed carefully enough during this initial step, even the final polishing cannot produce the desired surface quality.